How is your service more easy and convenient than setting up my own coop?

 Do the water test.
 Put the egg in a container of water; if it sinks, it should be good.
 If it floats, its probably bad and should be discarded.
-Unwashed eggs will last up to two weeks stored at room temperature and even longer in the fridge.
+Unwashed eggs will last up to two weeks stored at room temperature and up to 5 months in the fridge.
 If you decide refrigerate them, they must stay refrigerated until you use them.

 Will the hens be okay if I go away for a few days?

 Yes, going away for a long weekend is fine if the water dispenser is full and you put out enough food for 3 days.
 Anything longer than that and you should have someone come by to check on them, to water and feed them, and collect the eggs.

 Can I own a cat or dog and still have hens?